Interested in Joining Artizan Made?

 “Not all that is handmade should be made.”

-In other words, as a group, we have a wider reach than our members have on their own.
+As a group, we have a wider reach than our members have on their own.
 By showcasing studio artists with fair traders and vintage dealers, we can expose people to products that they might not normally look for.
-And, we can help educate potential buyers about the importance of the handmade lifestyle, about the materials and techniques used and about the people we represent.
-We are an international community and with all the horrors happening in the world these days, we hope to offer beauty and meaning with our products and forge new friendships in far off places.
+We help educate potential buyers about the importance of the handmade lifestyle, about the materials and techniques used and about the people we represent.
+We are an international community hoping to offer beauty and meaning through our products while forging new friendships in far off places.

-We have a private group on Facebook where our members can interact but another goal is to help relieve the stress of marketing and spending so much time online.
+We have a private group on Facebook where our members can interact and I would like to have monthly zoom meetings (haven’t been able to get that together yet…) Another goal is to help relieve the stress of marketing and spending so much time online.
 So, we are a passive collective in the sense that once a member is set up on our site, they do not have to do anything unless they want to.
-I do know that those who choose to interact enjoy our group tremendously as there are so many wonderful people.
+Those who choose to interact with each other enjoy our group tremendously as there are so many wonderful people.

 -Rachel Biel, Founder